adioshun/gitBook_DeepDrive/paper2016-volumetric-multiview-cnns.md

 - Combined with multi-orientation pooling (introduced below), it is possible for this probing mechanism to capture any 3D structure, due to its relationship with the Radon transform.

-- In addition, this architecture is scalable to higher resolutions,since all its layers can be viewed as 2D.
+- 2D로 처리 하기 때문에 높은 Resolution도 처리 가능 `In addition, this architecture is scalable to higher resolutions,since all its layers can be viewed as 2D.`

 - While 3D convolution involves computation at locations of cubic resolution, we maintain quadratic compute.